 Read the full Access Statement for this property.

 Situated on the popular West cliff of Whitby just a 5-minute stroll to the beach and Whitby Golf course, this lovely detached family property sleeps 5 and is beautifully presented and well equipped.
 The property boasts a large enclosed garden perfect for children.
 Private off-road parking for 3 cars.
-The house is a stone's throw away from The White House family friendly public house and a selection of shops, pharmacy, hairdressing salon and takeaways.
+The house is a stone's throw away from The White House family friendly public house and a selection of shops, pharmacy, hairdressing salon, veterinary practise and takeaways.
 Less than a mile into the town centre with a regular bus service, bus stop within 50 metres of the property.
 This is the ideal base for people who want to explore all that the North Yorkshire Moors and Coast has to offer.

 Entrance: Vestibule with hanging space for coats and shoes.